When you click Submit (at the bottom of this web page) it

 percent of cells

-As you carry out the on-line onion root tip lab, record your
+After you carry out the on-line onion root tip lab, record

 data in this table.